Vitz2007/bellabeat_capstone_cert/analysis/GACapstonev1.md

 <img src="https://github.com/Vitz2007/bellabeat_capstone_cert/blob/main/images/03total%20distance%20and%20steps%20over%20very%20active%20minutes.png" />

+The curvature in the first set of scatter plots shows a positive correlation, however a very strong relation can be seen in the 0-5 range of Very Active Distance.
+We can assume that people who are very active naturally cover more ground or distance and have more steps.

+The second set of scatter plots shows data points more concentrated in the 0-75 minute range indicating that most users have very active periods within this time frame.
+The confidence interval tells us that there is a margin of error surrounding the green line.
+In total, the plots indicate that being very active for a short time has a big impact on total distance and total steps.

 # Plot total distance and total steps on a given day
 ``` r
 ggarrange(ggplot(daily_activity, aes(x=day_of_week, y=total_distance)) + geom_col(fill = c("green")) +